whistlegraph/aesthetic-computer/README.txt

 🌟 Projects In Progress (PIP) 🌟

 *** Painting w/ Signature for Yeche Lange***
+  - User Accounts
+    - [👨‍🦰] How quickly could I tie this to user accounts and make it permanent rn?
+Could I do this all today?
+      - [-] Set up passwordless email authorization.
+      - [] `name username` will set a user's name to whatever they like if there is no existing conflict
+        - [] Require confirmation from user via a button press or tap.
+  + Done
   - `line`
-    - [] Add line thickness...
+    - [x] Add line thickness...
       - [x] Make pppline if thickness is 1
     - [x] Fix color inconsistencies among screen and painting.
     - [x] Add ? ? ? options with ? expansion?
-  - `circle`
-    - Make a filled circle / oval command.
-  - `smear`
-    - [] Isolate smear more.
-  - `pull`
-    - [] Make a new version of pull.
-  - User Accounts
-    - [] How quickly could I tie this to user accounts and make it permanent rn?
-Could I do this all today?
-  + Done
   - `no`
     - [x] Undo / redo a step.
     - [x] with multistep options